Jim Thorpe, Pennsylvania to appeal ruling on namesake athlete

-JIM THORPE, Pennsylvania (Reuters) - The small Pennsylvania hamlet named for early 20th century sports hero Jim Thorpe has decided to appeal a recent federal court ruling that could clear the way for the athlete’s remains to be moved from his resting place in the town to tribal Indian lands in Oklahoma.
+JIM THORPE, Pa., May 10 (Reuters) - The small Pennsylvania hamlet named for early 20th century sports hero Jim Thorpe has decided to appeal a recent federal court ruling that could clear the way for the athlete’s remains to be moved from his resting place in the town to tribal Indian lands in Oklahoma.

 The Jim Thorpe Borough Council, in a unanimous vote late on Thursday, agreed to hire a lawyer and petition the Third U.S. Circuit Court of Appeals this week in a case that pits the athlete’s two sons against his grandchildren.